 Jul 29 03:54:24 localhost.localdomain systemd[1]: Failed to start OpenSSH server daemon.

-The reason for “Permission denied” error is that the system has SELinux active, and by default, SELinux only allows port 22 for SSH.
+The “Permission denied” error occurs because SELinux is active and, by default, only allows port 22 for SSH.

 Let us assume that we want SSH to run on port 522, and /etc/ssh/sshd_config has already been modified accordingly.

-The first step is to install policycoreutils-python package if it is not installed:
+The first step is to install the policycoreutils-python package if it is not installed:

 sudo yum install -y policycoreutils-python